Vagharshak Harutiunyan: First term as defence minister (1999–2000)

+In 1996, he received the military rank of Lieutenant General.
 In 1999, Harutiunyan returned to Armenia to replace Vazgen Sargsyan as Defence Minister of Armenia on 11 June 1999 after Sargsyan was elected Prime Minister.
 Harutiunyan joined Sargsyan and Head of the Government Staff Shahen Karamanukyan in the meeting of the Commonwealth of Independent States (CIS) heads of government in Yalta, Ukraine on 7 October 1999.
-In February 2000, he discussed a plan for cooperation between Armenia and Belarus with his Belarusian counterpart, Aleksandr Petrovich Chumakov during his visit to Minsk to discuss Armenian use of Belarusian military plants for upgrading Armenian military equipment.
+In February 2000, he discussed a plan for cooperation between Armenia and Belarus with his Belarusian counterpart, Aleksandr Chumakov during his visit to Minsk to discuss Armenian use of Belarusian military plants for upgrading Armenian military equipment.
 He left the post of defence minister on 20 May 2000.
 On 22 July 2002, Harutiunyan was stripped of his military rank of lieutenant general by order of President of Armenia Robert Kocharyan.

 Career (2000-2020)

 On 23 July 2002, Harutiunyan joined the opposition Hanrapetutyun Party, led by Aram Sargsyan, the brother of Vazgen Sargsyan.
 In 2005, together with Albert Bazeyan, he founded the National Revival Party.
 In 2007 the party ceased its activities and merged with the Ramkavar Azatakan Party, although Harutyunyan opposed this.
 In 2016, there were rumors about his possible appointment to the post of Secretary General of the Collective Security Treaty Organization.
 In 2019, his military rank of lieutenant general was restored.
 In August 2020, he was appointed Chief Military Advisor to the Prime Minister of Armenia.